anapi76/LudotecaFrontend/README.md

 - category-list: Displays a list of all categories, with buttons to update and delete a category, and button to add a new category.
 - category-edit: Modal for adding or editing a category.
-- models: Category.ts, mock-categories.ts
+- models: Category.ts

 ## View Authors

 - author-list: Displays a paginated list of all authors, with buttons to update and delete an author, and button to add a new author.
 - author-edit: Modal for adding or editing an author.
-- models: Author.ts, mock-authors.ts
+- models: Author.ts, AuthorPage.ts.

-## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.

-## Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
-To use this command, you need to first add a package that implements end-to-end testing capabilities.

-## Further help
+## View Games

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
+- game-list: Display a list of all games, with posibility to filter by title and category.
+Also, there is a button to add a new game
+- game-edit: Modal for adding or editing a game.
+- game-item: Card with the details of the game.
+- models: Game.ts.